Left-on-Read/leftonread/web/README.md

 It is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 It is deployed via Vercel.
+To deploy to production, you must log into Vercel manually and click promote to production.
+It is done manually like this so that deploys are coordinated with when new releases are live.

 ## Local Development